-Dog Shampoo is very important for us dog owners because without it, our lives would stink!
+Dog Shampoo is very important for us dog owners because, without it, our lives would stink!
 The quest of finding the best dog shampoo for smell can be very difficult.
-Look no further than Showseason's Sugar Cookie shampoo.
+Look no further for you have found a site holding all the best brands of dogs shampoo!

 Sugar Cookie Dog Shampoo can be used alone or with a conditioner.
 Showseason Hypo Conditioner is best if you do want to use a conditioner because it is fragrance free which will keep the sugar cookie shampoo smell at full power!
 If you want to add an even stronger smell, spray 3-4 sprays of Sugar Cookie Dog Cologne after the full bath process.